jgalletta/SalesforceIoT/README.md

 Setup Steps:

-1. Open terminal and use command: sudo pip install packagename Run command for each of the following packages, replacing 'packagename' with the name of the package
+1. Open terminal and use command: sudo pip install packagename.
+   Run command for each of the following packages, replacing 'packagename' with the name of the package
       a. simple-salesforce
       b. datetime